across the world

 Please make sure there are nutrient-rich and healthy meals for the team members and encourage them to increase their water intake.
 Research has shown that even mild dehydration can lead to reduced performance.
-When your team members are focused and healthy, it results in a faster turnaround time and increased efficiency with no feeling of being burnt out.
+When your team members are focused and healthy, it results in a faster turnaround time and increased efficiency.

 If possible, ask your team members to engage in any form of physical exercise at least once or twice a week.
 Exercising is an excellent way to promote emotional, physical, and mental well-being.

 Tax preparation for CPAs should not cause weariness.
 Responding appropriately to manage the workflow and giving your team members some kind of flexibility and time off from work can help improve their stress levels.
 When everything else seems to fail, reducing the workload can provide you and your team members some space to breathe.
-Along with that, at all times, ensure open communication with your team members to set their expectations right and clarify any doubts or queries.
+Along with that, ensure open communication with your team members to set their expectations right and clarify any doubts.

 Thought-leadership articles, blogs, case studies on how to optimize operations, makes processes efficient, reduce costs, be future-ready – Stay abreast with our newsletter.